DifferentialDrivetrainSim

 The normalized input.

-static createKitbotSim(*args, **kwargs)
+static create_kitbot_sim(*args, **kwargs)

 Overloaded function.

-1. createKitbotSim(motor: wpimath._wpimath.DCMotor, gearing: typing.SupportsFloat | typing.SupportsIndex, wheelSize: wpimath.units.meters, measurementStdDevs: typing.Annotated[collections.abc.Sequence[typing.SupportsFloat | typing.SupportsIndex], “FixedSize(7)”] = [0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0]) -> wpilib.simulation._simulation.DifferentialDrivetrainSim
+1. create_kitbot_sim(motor: wpimath._wpimath.DCMotor, gearing: typing.SupportsFloat | typing.SupportsIndex, wheel_size: wpimath.units.meters, measurement_std_devs: typing.Annotated[collections.abc.Sequence[typing.SupportsFloat | typing.SupportsIndex], “FixedSize(7)”] = [0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0]) -> wpilib.simulation._simulation.DifferentialDrivetrainSim

 Create a sim for the standard FRC kitbot.